 - Reading the pg_authid role password (even when encrypted) is restricted to roles with the superuser status.
-Reading this catalog table is done when calling pg_dumpall --roles-only so that the dump file can then be used to restore roles including their passwords. - Most of the available Postgres extensions, at least when being written in C, are then only allowed to be created by roles with superuser status.
+Reading this catalog table is done when calling pg_dumpall --roles-only so that the dump file can then be used to restore roles including their passwords. - It is possible to implement a pgcopydb migration that skips the passwords entirely when using the option --no-role-passwords.
+In that case though authentication might fail until passwords have been setup again correctly. - Most of the available Postgres extensions, at least when being written in C, are then only allowed to be created by roles with superuser status.